YoneChen/react-store-module/README.md

 export default HeaderBar
 ```

-The changed states.color will trigger component to rerender.
+The changed state.color will trigger component to rerender.

 ## TODO